AllWellNow/devPortfolio/README.md

 # iOS Developer Portfolio
 Hi!
-I'm Misha, and I'm a Sowtware developer.
+I'm Misha and I'm a Sowtware developer.
 This is my iOS portfolio :)

 The structure of this portfolio is a list of the projects I've done during my path through coding.
 I'm also adding short descriptions, technologies used, and extra notes to some projects in this list.